zxubian/cozi/readme.md

   - regardless of memory management approach chosen by the user, library must minimize number of runtime allocations

 # Acknowledgements
-The design of **zinc** is heavily based on prior work, especialy the [concurrency course](https://www.youtube.com/watch?v=zw6V3SDsXDk&list=PL4_hYwCyhAva37lNnoMuBcKRELso5nvBm) taught by [Roman Lipovsky](https://gitlab.com/Lipovsky) at MIPT.
+The design of **cozi** is heavily based on prior work, especialy the [concurrency course](https://www.youtube.com/watch?v=zw6V3SDsXDk&list=PL4_hYwCyhAva37lNnoMuBcKRELso5nvBm) taught by [Roman Lipovsky](https://gitlab.com/Lipovsky) at MIPT.
 The author would like to express his deepest gratitude to Roman for all of the knowledge that he shares publicly, and for his dedication to education in technology.
 This library began as a fun exercise to go along with the course, and would not exist without it.

 **Honourable mentions:**
 - [YACLib](https://github.com/YACLib/YACLib)